LAION-AI/Open-Assistant/website/README.md

     - If you want to work on the chat api, you need to run the inference profile as well.
 Your new command would look
       like: `docker compose --profile frontend-dev --profile inference up --build --attach-dependencies`
-    - See [FAQ](https://projects.laion.ai/Open-Assistant/docs/faq#enable-dockers-buildkit-backend) if you face any docker problems.
+    - See [FAQ](https://projects.laion.ai/Open-Assistant/docs/faq#enable-dockers-buildkit-backend) if you face any Docker problems.
     - Leave this running in the background and continue:
 1. Open another terminal tab, navigate to `${OPEN_ASSISTANT_ROOT/website`.
 1. Run `npm ci`
-1. Run `npx prisma db push` (This is also needed when you restart the docker stack from scratch).
+1. Run `npx prisma db push` (This is also needed when you restart the Docker stack from scratch).
 1. Run `npm run dev`.
 Now the website is up and running locally at `http://localhost:3000`.
 1. To create an account, login via the user using email authentication and navigate to `http://localhost:1080`.
 Check the email listed and click the log in link.
 You're now logged in and authenticated.